 March 18, 2019

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Marketing Blog.
-This one ranked No. 7.
+Editor's Note: As 2020 approaches, we're looking back at some of 2019's most popular posts on the LinkedIn Marketing Blog.
+This one ranked No. 15.

 When the NCAA Men’s Basketball Tournament rolls around each year, people go crazy.
 They fill out numerous brackets, skip work, and crowd into their favorite sports bars at 10 in the morning to catch the action.
 The games playing out in this tourney are often emotional roller coasters, which can leave us screaming from exhilaration or cursing from despair.

 Needless to say, the name “March Madness” is a fitting one.

 We wanted to put our own twist on the bracket sensation this year, so we thought about what drives us mad as marketers.
 And as we discussed this, it didn’t take long for an answer to emerge: buzzwords.

 Those grating, hackneyed, woefully overused catch phrases that have grown devoid of substance and impact.
 Bothersome buzzwords are entering the mainstream lexicon across all industries (illustrated by the fact that no red squiggly line forms under “bracketology” when I type it).
 But in marketing they can be especially irritating, in large part because marketers are so often fueled by creativity and uniqueness.